alejo-rivera/go-codegen/README.md

 ### Nested Templates

 Templates may be recursive.
-If the type which defines a template is itself a struct with field with a `codegen` tag, then both the outer and the nested template will be invoked on the root calling struct.
+If the type which defines a template is itself a struct with a field with a `codegen` tag, then both the outer and the nested template will be invoked on the root calling struct.

 ``` go